hallard/PCBWay-RGB-Glow-Tube-DIY-Clock/README.md

 ## How to flash back

-Just donwload the 4 binary files from here and type the following commands (change serial port name of course)
+Just donwload the 4 binary files from here and type the following commands (in the following order)

 ```shell
  esptool.py -p /dev/tty.usbserial-1320 -b 230400  write_flash 0x300000 flash_4M.bin